EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 A. "I will be myself.
 There's no other Abhimanyu in the industry.
 If I am being true to myself then I don't think anyone can replace me.
 If I am trying to be someone else then I will always be second and chasing.

 I believe anyone who works hard has a place in this industry and their time will arrive.
-In the age of internet, if you have the talent and you work hard, there's no one in the world who can stop you.
+In the age of the internet, if you have the talent and you work hard, there's no one in the world who can stop you.

 There's no excuse to not make it if you are not hard-working.
 You can show your talent on the internet and get picked up.
 People want talent and hard-workers.